Transparency and ethics as key principles

 Fighting corruption and other unethical practices

-At Galp, all corrupt practices are strictly forbidden.
-In 2022, we continued our efforts to prevent corruption, in all its active and passive forms.
-For this we have a Corruption Prevention Policy and a Prevention of Money Laundering and Financing of Terrorism Policy that set the tone of our commitments on this topics and which are applicable to all the group and its employees.
-In addition, we have the commitment to consistently promote full compliance with the provisions of the Code of Ethics and Conduct, aligned with the best practices expressed in several international standards such as the United Nations 2004 Convention to Combat Corruption (UN Global Compact 10 principles).
+Galp, strictly prohibits any engagement in corrupt practices.
+To strengthen these efforts, we have implemented a robust Corruption Prevention Policy and a comprehensive Prevention of Money Laundering and Financing of Terrorism Policy.
+These policies describe our commitments and are applicable across the entire group and its workforce.
+Our dedication to this issue also extends to ensuring consistent adherence to the provisions of the Code of Ethics and Conduct.
+This commitment is in line with the highest standards, and reflects best practices as articulated in various international benchmarks, such as the United Nations 2004 Convention to Combat Corruption (UN Global Compact 10 principles).

 Learn more about our corporate documents.